SeanZhao1201/BOAT2-Cluster-and-Factor/README.md

 ## Usage

-To run the analysis:
+To run the complete analysis:
 1. Ensure all required R packages are installed
+2. Run the `R/run_all.R` script which will execute all analysis steps in sequence
-2. Place the input data file (`BOAT2_Data.csv`) in the working directory
+3. Check the generated output files in the Results directory

+Alternatively, for an interactive analysis:
-3. Run the R Markdown file (`0320.Rmd`)
+1. Open the R Markdown file `BOAT2-Cluster-and-Factor.Rmd`
-4. Check the generated output files for results and visualizations
+2. Execute the chunks in sequence

 ## Notes